markmn123/Cell-Assembler/README.md

 # Cell-Assembler
+NOTE: There seems to be an issue when saving to an excel file that can be attributed to the installation of excel.
+If you chose the option to save to excel and it just closes out, you may need to repair the excel installation
 **V1.1 Update***
 1. Script actually adds the formulas for the following:
 	- SUM for all parallel cells in each series